ISPO UK MS Executive Committee

 His specialist clinical interests include phantom limb pain, specific residual limb problems, rehabilitation medicine and amputee rehabilitation.
 His research interests include phantom limb pain management, prescribing prosthetic components and congenital limb deficiencies.

 Dr Sedki is a member of the British Society for Rehabilitation Medicine and ISPO.
-He will chair the ISPO UK Member Society Annual Scientific Meeting in 2020 and can be contacted at email@example.com
+He can be contacted at email@example.com

 John works at the Prosthetic Rehabilitation Unit in Stanmore as a senior NHS prosthetist.
 Initially trained as a metalworker at (Hanger) Roehampton, later training as a Prosthetist.
 From 1997 involvement in the Transfemoral Osseointegration clinical trial led by Kingsley Robinson using the Swedish Branemark system.
 His work has been published and presented at national and international conferences.
 Through his research he achieved an MSc in Applied Instrumentation Systems at the University College London in 2006.

 John is always striving to achieve best practice in the field of prosthetics.
 He is a member of National Working Group for NHS England Prosthetic Service Review.
 He is Chair of the Intra-Regional Prosthetic Audit Group (IRPAG+) which is a group that reviews and audits the current practice of the member NHS Prosthetic Centres.
 He was Secretary for ISPO until taking on the Vice Chair position and is now honoured to be Chair of this important national organisation.